joelouthan/theologic.us/content/posts/resume-pjm.md

 ### Invision Marketing Group 2001-02

-- Supported and administered a network infrastructure for an advertising and market firm
+- Supported and administered a network infrastructure for an advertising and marketing firm

 ### HP 2000-01